 An HBR article, “Stop Trying to Delight Your Customers“, concluded, “When it comes to service, companies create loyal customers primarily by helping them solve their problems quickly and easily.”

 The message for utilities, is that customer service platforms need to solve real problems, and do so with low effort.
 When evaluating customer portal software, the focus should be on relevant features that address specific needs, such as utility consumption monitoring, and bill payment.
-But, it's important to consider the user design of the software, because that is a significant factor in reducing customer effort.
+But, it’s important to consider the user design of the software, because that is a significant factor in reducing customer effort and increasing customer engagement.

 A portal software which is not intuitive to navigate, has features hidden in menu systems, lacks graphics and visual cues – is one that will require the customer to spend more time getting to the information they need, or be more frustrating to complete a transaction.

 Reducing customer effort on a customer portal, is a goal that will take into account the visual design of the software, the information structure, and even the wording used to explain how to navigate or work through a process.